1. Am I entitled to vacations, paid or unpaid?

-Vacation Time.
 California does not require employers to provide their workers with vacation time, paid or unpaid.
-However, if your employer does promise to provide vacation time, or you are covered by your employer’s vacation pay policy, you have the right to be paid for your vacation if you obey your employer’s policy.
+However, if your employer does promise to provide paid vacation time, or you are covered by your employer’s vacation pay policy, you have the right to be paid for your vacation if you comply with your employer’s policy.
 There are also several rules about vacation that your employer must follow no matter how the policy is written or told to you.
 Those rules are described in this Fact Sheet.

 Union Members: The California law that says any earned but unused vacation must be paid when an employee leaves has an exception for employees in unions.
-If your collective bargaining agreement (“CBA”) has rules about how vacation is paid out, those rules, and not the rules described in below regarding what happens to your vacation when you leave your job will apply.
+If your collective bargaining agreement (“CBA”) has rules about how vacation is paid out, those rules will apply instead of the rules described below.
 Union members with claims covered by the CBA normally must go through the union grievance procedure.
 If you are a member of a union and have questions about vacation time, contact your union representative.

 Generally, yes.
 Your employer is usually permitted to have different vacation and/or sick leave policies for different categories of employees.
 For example, an employer is allowed to give three weeks paid vacation to exempt employees and two weeks’ vacation to non-exempt employees.
 If you are a temporary or probationary employee, you may not be eligible for vacation benefits because employers sometimes have policies that say you cannot earn vacation time if you are in a probationary period.
 A probationary period can last 30 days, 60 days, or even one year.
 However, if your employer has a personnel policy that says you are on probation, but also has a vacation policy that gives you “credit” for vacation earned during probation, you actually begin earning that vacation on the very first day of the probation period.

-5. Can you lose your vacation time if you don’t use it?
+6. Can I lose my vacation time if I don’t use it?

-No. Your employer cannot force you to give up your earned vacation time if you don’t use it within a certain amount of time.
+In most circumstances, no. Your employer cannot force you to give up your earned vacation time if you don’t use it within a certain amount of time.
 This means your employer cannot have a policy that says you must use you vacation pay by the end of the year or you lose it.
-It also means that if you request to take vacation and the request is denied or if you decide to save you vacation for the future, you still have the vacation time in a “bank” to use later.
+It also means that if you request to take vacation and the request is denied, or if you decide to save you vacation for the future, you still have the vacation time in a “bank” to use later.

-6. What happens to my vacation time if I leave your job?
+7. What happens to my accrued vacation time if I leave my job?